BobbyGoop/pyTeleBot/README.md

 # Describtion
----
 The example of Telegram Bot written on Python.
 The idea is to connect the basics of working with json-databases and asynchronous bot.
 The english-english explanatory dictionoary was taken from the free source somewhere in the Net (I lost the link).
+The [json_search.py](https://github.com/BobbyGoop/pyTeleBot/blob/master/resources/json_search.py) file can work by itself, however only 1 function was imported from him.